Yeslem-kh/test/README.md

 ## Introduction

-Welcome to the **Amazing Project**!
-We would like to express our sincere gratitude for your support in assisting us with the project setup.
+Hello Professor 👋,

+First, we want to thank you for your support and for the amazing project.
 This guide will provide clear instructions on how to configure and execute the pipeline efficiently.

 ## Prerequisites